 All persons with fever and respiratory symptoms (including those with laboratory-confirmed COVID-19) should isolate themselves until the below conditions are met:

-- At least 7 days since symptom onset
+- At least 10 days since first symptom, and

 For more information refer to the Centers for Disease Control and Prevention and to North Carolina Department of Health and Human Services.